micmejia/bible-dump/NKJV/Mark/Mark 12.md

 ## The Pharisees: Is It Lawful to Pay Taxes to Caesar?

 ###### 13
-Then they sent to Him some of the Pharisees and the Herodians, to catch Him in _His_ words.
+Then they sent to Him some of the Pharisees and the Herodians, to catch Him in His words.

 ###### 14
 When they had come, they said to Him, "Teacher, we know that You are true, and care about no one; for You do not regard the person of men, but teach the way of God in truth.
 Is it lawful to pay taxes to Caesar, or not?

 ###### 15
 Shall we pay, or shall we not pay?"
 But He, knowing their hypocrisy, said to them, "Why do you test Me?
-Bring Me a denarius that I may see _it._"
+Bring Me a denarius that I may see it."

 ###### 16
-So they brought _it._ And He said to them, "Whose image and inscription _is_ this?"
+So they brought it.
+And He said to them, "Whose image and inscription is this?"
 They said to Him, "Caesar's."

 ###### 17
 And Jesus answered and said to them, "Render to Caesar the things that are Caesar's, and to God the things that are God's."
 And they marveled at Him.